addama/ff_sim/README.md

 Current Work
 ============

+ * Finish Announcer.js so it's fully integrated into all other objects.
  * Completing the turn execution structure so that all effects, damage, and messages are passed appropriately.
  * Making sure buffs and debuffs actually modify stats
  * Adding stat-based damage modifiers